Coping with adverse weather conditions : Cold

 grass of PARNASSUS

-A couple of years ago, Bro and I decided to take a trip to the far north, to the Orkney Islands, somewhere I’d dreamed of visiting for years.
-Flying in via Aberdeen, it was a fantastic few days, with so much historically and archaeologically of interest to see.
+Bro and I decided to take a trip to the far north of the British Isles, to the Orkney Islands, somewhere I’d wanted to visit for years.
+Flying in via Aberdeen, we had a fantastic few days, with so much historically and archaeologically of interest to see.
 Made up of 70 islands, 20 of which are habited, they sit about 10 miles off the northern coast of Scotland.

-We stayed the capital, Kirkwall; a pretty little town with the large cathedral of St Magnus dominating the centre, and the remains of two ruined castles - the Bishop’s and Earl’s Palaces.
-We also hired a small red van which was all they had available as we hadn’t pre-booked, but which turned out to be very useful for changing in and out of wet coats and boots.
-We drove all around the main island, which was simple, straightforward and really not that busy.
+We stayed in the capital, Kirkwall; a pretty little town with the large cathedral of St Magnus dominating the centre, and the remains of two ruined castles - the Bishop’s and Earl’s Palaces.
+We also hired a small red van which was all that was available, but which turned out to be very useful for changing in and out of wet coats and boots.
+We drove all around the main island, which was simple, straightforward and very quiet.

 It’s a wild, beautiful, fascinating place and well worth a visit.